infix

 c23_nodiscard void * infix_arena_alloc(infix_arena_t *, size_t, size_t)

-Allocates a block of memory from the arena with a specific alignment.
+Allocates a block of memory from an arena.

 How It Works & Why It's Better